Binazirfarokhi/DATABASE_TERM3-JM/README.md

 so courses to profesros would be N:1 +=======================
-Desgin ERD: the confusion is where to choose entity or attributes - there are ways to simplifies the process - Convert the data to table form - we do use tables - Eeach entity has a Table associate with it, and the Attributes are the Columns. class activity :
+Desgin ERD: the confusion is where to choose entity or attributes - there are ways to simplifies the process - Convert the data to table form - we do use tables - Eeach entity has a Table associate with it, and the Attributes are the Columns.  we have a rule that mulitvalue atributes are not allowed only one value per column , so it means you need another entity to represent that it the moment to make a ew entity. class activity :
 Artist :
 Album :songsname - artist - year - Genre - Type  -